Click for Larger Image

 It?s time to cut the crap, and that?s why this will be the shortest Avoidable Contact you?ll ever read.
 The ?bailout? must happen.
 Without it, we?re all going to suffer serious consequences, and by ?we?
 I mean you, me, the guy down the street, Mr. Skylark, and everybody who has ever spent more than five minutes of their life away from ?World of Warcraft?.
 I don?t care if you love American cars or despise them; without the bailout, you?re in trouble, pal.
 You can take my word for it, or you can keep reading to find out why even the most testosterone-challenged, America-hating, hemp-wearing, Prius-pedaling tree-hugger needs Detroit to keep cranking out the American Iron.

 To begin with, this ?bailout? is hardly a bailout by modern standards.
 The recent round of banking-industry bailouts were simple propositions: Through greed, stupidity, and simple failure to understand the interconnected nature of some rather complex financial instruments, this country?s august financial institutions found themselves holding about a trillion dollars in ?stuff? that might not be worth anything to anybody.
 It?s kind of like that day back in 1994 when I spent my entire paycheck on a Colt ?King Cobra? revolver, not realizing that the King Cobra, as a general rule, sucked and didn?t shoot worth a damn.
 So the banks have a trillion dollars? worth of King Cobras, and the government?s agreed to buy ?em, just like the guy at the gun shop later agreed to buy my King Cobra back at a discounted rate.
+It really is that simple.
+Anyone with a concealed carry permit is able to carry a weapon with them, so it’s great fun swapping them in for newer models.
 It?s a nifty way of shifting risk from billionaire traders to the American taxpayer, and the fact that it was pretty much totally necessary in order to prevent the return of the Depression-era bread line, not to mention the proverbial rioting in the proverbial streets, doesn?t help that pill go down any easier.
 Note, also, that at no point have the banks involved gone so far as to suggest that it perhaps might be vaguely acceptable to stop paying twenty-five-year-old brokers $200 million a year.
 Here?s what?s gonna happen: The folks in New York are going to get richer, and your taxes will pay to back their bad bets.
 Simple as that.

 The auto-industry ?bailout? stands in stark contrast to this calliope of government-backed greed.
 They?re asking for loans, or in Ford?s case, the mere possibility of loans.
 Salaries will be cut.
 Thousands of people have been let go already, with more to come.
 The UAW?s at the table to hammer out compensation.
 The maximum amount under consideration is perhaps a fortieth of the funding being directed at the banks.
 Looked at another way, we?re talking about fifteen days? worth of Iraq-war money.